Kavi-priyan/Synthea-AI/DEPLOYMENT.md

 2. Click "New +" and select "Blueprint"
 3. Connect your GitHub repository
 4. Render will automatically detect `render.yaml` and configure the service

+**Note**: If you encounter Python version issues with Blueprints, you can temporarily delete `render.yaml` and use Option A instead.
+The `runtime.txt` and `Procfile` will be automatically detected.

 ### 3. Important Notes